esotericpig/EkoScape/README.md

 cmake --build --preset default --config Debug
 ```

-This defaults to 5 parallel jobs.
-Instead, you can either use the preset `no-jobs` (which causes Ninja to use the max number of jobs) or use the `-j` option:
+By default, Ninja uses the maximum number of parallel jobs for your system (which can cause your computer to run like crazy).
+Instead, you can use the `-j` option to use less jobs in parallel:

 ```
-cmake --build --preset no-jobs --config Release

-cmake --build --preset default --config Release -j 1
+cmake --build --preset default --config Release -j 1 cmake --build --preset default --config Release -j 5
 ```

 ### Running ###